es2812/AgoraChain/README.md

 ### On the cloud (recommended).

-[The cloud version of composer-playground](https://composer-playground.mybluemix.net/) can be used to run the latest `.bna` file.
+[The cloud version of composer-playground](https://composer-playground.mybluemix.net/) can be used to import the latest `.bna` file.
 This file can be found under [composer-env/agora-network/dist](https://github.com/es2812/AgoraChain/tree/master/composer-env/agora-network/dist).

 An effort is made to keep this image up-to-date with the files in the repository, but it can be generated using the `createFile.sh` script (under that same directory).
 See the next point for requisites and instructions to generate the `.bna` file.